-The Monosem planter can be specified with an automatic and GPS-based shut-off system that closes individual planter units: When the tractor planter combination is approaching a skewed headland, the eight seed singling units and the fertilizer and microgranule metering system switch off automatically one after the other.
+The Monosem planter can be specified with an automatic and GPS-based shut-off system that closes individual row units: When the tractor planter combination is approaching a skewed headland, the seed singling units and the fertilizer and microgranule metering system switch off automatically one after the other.

-The dual-function blower which is driven mechanically by the tractor pto at up to 540 rpm generates an overpressure for the fertilizer application with Fertismart and a vacuum for the eight seed singling units.

-A generator that is mounted behind the blower generates the energy that is required by the 33 motors on the machine - three on each per planter unit (driving the singling disc, the microgranule metering unit and the brush belt), eight on the fertilizer granules metering system on the tank, one operating the agitator shaft in the fertilizer tank.
+The dual-function blower which is driven mechanically by the tractor pto at up to 540 rpm generates the vacuum for the seed singling units.
+A generator that is mounted behind the blower generates the energy that is required by the three motors on each row unit (driving the singling disc, the microgranule metering unit and the brush belt) and further motors for the fertilizer metering system.